BendyLand/BendyLand/README.md

 🌱 I enjoy systems programming, particularly involving internal tooling, language design, and other low-level development.
 I often write software that simplifies complex workflows and enhances developer productivity.
 I also think game development is pretty neat.

-💼 More professionally, I am a freelance programmer.
-I build mobile apps and other custom software based on your criteria.
-Basically, you tell me what you want, I give you an app.
-Don't like what I came up with?
-Give me some notes and I'll fix it.
-Easy peasy.
+💼 More professionally, I own a game studio where I make retro-inspired 3D adventure platformers.
 ⚡ Quick info:
  - I am most proficient in Dart, C, C++, Zig, Rust, and Python.
    - Of those, my favorite one to use right now is Zig.